 - Sunset Beach – also known as Umm Suqeim Beach or Burj al Arab Beach

 - La Mer – a trendy beachfront area of the city for foodies and beachfront, modern, fun and funky day and night (presently being demolished/completely rebuilt)

-- The Beach & The Walk – beautiful and trendy waterfront area of the city adjacent to Jumeirah Beach Residence; it includes a splash pad area for smaller children and offshore, the giant Aqua Fun inflatable water park
+- The Beach & The Walk – a beautiful and trendy waterfront area of the city adjacent to Jumeirah Beach Residence; it includes a splash pad area for smaller children and offshore, the giant Aqua Fun inflatable water park

 - Mamzar Park Beach – in “Old Dubai” this is a great place for combining the beach with family picnic

 - Mercato Beach – a small and lesser-known community beach opposite Mercato Mall